 As an aside, look closely and you will see the field goal effect (the varying marginal value of a yard) as we get to the red zone.
-At first it wiggles up, representing the relatively small benefit of getting closer when your kicker is highly likely to make the kick.
+At first, it wiggles up, representing the relatively small benefit of getting closer when your kicker is highly likely to make the kick.
 Then, the expected points drop faster.
-You also see effects when touchdowns have high probability - albeit in the other direction since one yard means all the world when a team is two yards from the end zone.
+You also see effects when touchdowns have a high probability - albeit in the other direction since one-yard means all the world when a team is two yards from the end zone.

 Here's an example of reading the plot.
 Notice that the intercept occurs at 85 yards, approximately.
 This means that a Herculean punter who can always pin an opposition to their own 15-yard line (when punting from their own 15-yard line for a net 70-yard punt) would be a handy asset.
 A team transferring possession in this manner has lost absolutely nothing, according to this plot.